MyRandomShit/tech-progression/reference_materials/94_13_timeline_the_forge.md

 *And crucially: Scapegoating doesn't work anymore.
 Economic desperation is gone (UBI).
 Justice is transparent (everyone watches).
 Minorities are protected (constitutional veto).
 Corporations can't kill for profit (regulation prevents it).
 Segregation is extinct (housing integration).
 Lies can't spread (GTC verifies everything).
 AND: No one can escape justice (GJO enforces everywhere).*

-*Cost: 1.1 billion dead (225M tyranny + 850K genocide + 28.4K corporate greed).*
+*Cost: 1.705 billion dead (225M tyranny + 850K genocide + 28.4K corporate greed + 605K environmental genocide).*

-*Gain: A society that learned FOUR lessons AND built a global enforcer.
+*Gain: A society that learned FIVE lessons AND built a global enforcer.
 Fight tyrants.
 Prevent collective evil.
 Regulate corporations.
 Verify truth.
+Protect future generations.
 Enforce globally.
 Be fair.
 Always.*

 *Was it worth it?*